SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.38_6a875f9.md

 Please carry on giving us your feedback: even though we cannot update the documentation straight away, your feedback will be considered in the next version!

-New or reworked documentation chapters that are not mentioned in the following sections:

 -   Chapter [Routing and Navigation](Routing_and_Navigation_3d18f20.md) is now updated and reworked.